Tag: planning productivity

 All that is to add, if something you read here seems familiar then maybe that’s on purpose.

-I haven’t really been promoting or sharing this blog yet as I built up something of a back-catalogue of posts, but I thought it worth calling out that after one month of posting every weekday I have… tada!
+Thing is, I haven’t really been promoting or sharing this blog yet as I built up something of both a back-catalogue of posts and some project momentum, but I thought it worth calling out that after one month of posting every weekday I have… tada!
 One month worth of posts!

 Writing a little bit each day.